SamvritSrinath/EDS124BRPortfolio/index.md

 Attached is my explanation for using **Conditionals** and **If/Else** statements to create an interactive game!
 [Conditionals](https://youtu.be/jP3b77MFJyY)
 ### Week 7
+Attached is my explanation for using **Nested Conditionals** to explain/decide whether or not a penguin should be able to swim!
+[Nested Ifs](https://youtu.be/9pFG-i6YWKI)
 ### Week 8

 ### Week 9